naomiperez/80/README.md

 A Mood-Tracking app tailored for neurodivergent individuals and those who struggle with executive dysfunction.
 Create an account to log your mood, sleep, and other factors (coming soon) daily!
 <br></br>
-Soothing coffee-inspired theme and simple interface for those who are easily overwhelmed with typical "medical-y" and "sterile" tracking apps.
+Soothing coffee-inspired theme and simple interface for those who are easily overwhelmed with typical "medical-y", sterile, and overly complicated tracking apps.